Disruption of Laytime

 2- Adverse Weather:

 Laytime will not count when cargo operations are disrupted by bad weather, which usually includes swelling of the sea and large waves.
 For this reason, clauses in the charter party indicate that laytime will count during “weather working days” or “days weather permitting.”
 Periods that are interrupt- ed due to weather are deducted from the calculation of laytime.
-Time lost when a vessel is waiting to berth during bad weather that would have resulted in the interruption of cargo operations even if the ship was already berthed does not count.
+Time lost when a ship is waiting to berth during bad weather that would have resulted in the interruption of cargo operations even if the ship was already berthed does not count.

 3- Shifting Between Berths:

-If a vessel is waiting at anchorage and then sails into port, the time spent in shifting from anchorage to berth will not count as laytime.
+If a ship is waiting at anchorage and then sails into port, the time spent in shifting from anchorage to berth will not count as laytime.
 However, if the ship must shift from one berth to another in order to continue loading/ discharging operations, the shifting time involved will normally count as laytime.
 If shifting is not requested by the charterers but becomes necessary by order of the harbormaster or other port authority, then it counts as laytime.
-If the charter party nominates more than one port or multiple berths where the vessel will proceed for cargo operations, then time lost will not count as laytime and the costs are borne by the owners.
+If the charter party nominates more than one port or multiple berths where the ship will proceed for cargo operations, then time lost will not count as laytime and the costs are borne by the owners.

 There is nearly always a clause in a contract to the effect that delays due to shore strikes are not to count as laytime.
 However, such delays may count if the charterer agrees and pays half demurrage for time lost due to the strike and the consequent delay exceeding laytime.